BC Doctors of Optometry

 What is retinal detachment?

-The retina is a thin layer of tissue that lines the inner posterior portion of the eye.
-It consists of fine cells called photoreceptors (rods and cones).
-These cells transmit light from the eye to the brain allowing us to see.
-A retinal detachment occurs when the retina partially or completely peels away from the back of the eye.
-Once a detachment occurs, retinal function decreases as light signals cannot get back to the brain to be processed into seeing.
+The retina is a thin layer of tissue that lines the back of the eye.
+A retinal detachment is when the retina partially or completely peels away from the back of the eye.
+If this happens, light signals cannot get back to the brain to be processed into seeing.
 Depending on the severity of the detachment, vision loss can be severe and permanent.

 What are the causes of retinal detachment?